Your Contrastive Learning Is Secretly Doing Stochastic Neighbor Embedding

-\begin{remark} As can be seen from Theorem \ref{lemma2} and the proof of Proposition \ref{lemma1}, we showcase the relationship between minimizing $C(f)$ and structure preserving property by considering a special SNE problem, where the pairwise similarity is not modeled by Gaussian as standard.
+\begin{remark} As can be seen from Theorem \ref{lemma2} and the proof of Corollary \ref{lemma1}, we showcase the relationship between minimizing $C(f)$ and structure preserving property by considering a special SNE problem, where the pairwise similarity is not modeled by Gaussian as standard, hence the word ``resembling" in Corollary \ref{lemma1}.
+Although $q_{ij}=-\|f(\bx_i)-f(\bx_j)\|_2$ is unorthodox, it is reasonable since the larger the distance, the smaller the similarity.
 If we consider the SNE method as in \cite{Hinton06}, our proof does not go through directly and demands more complicated analysis.
 However, our results are still valid in connecting the complexity of the feature map to the pairwise similarity matching. \end{remark}

 Our statement in Corollary \ref{lemma1} requires perfect alignment or perfect uniformity.
 When the assumptions are not perfectly met, we can still obtain insights for the resulting feature mapping.
 Alignment and uniformity \citep{wang2020understanding} is not the whole story of contrastive learning, and our identified structure-preserving property implicitly induced by complexity minimization provides an other angle of the learning process.
 From this perspective, contrastive learning can be thought of as a combination of alignment and SNE with uniformity constraint.
 In Figure \ref{fig:cos}, while obtaining approximate alignment and uniformity, the feature mapping also preserves the relative relationships of the clusters (labels).